 We need to know that we are understood and heard, and we are not alone.
-Many professionals advocate talking as one of the one form of therapy for stress.
+Many professionals advocate talking therapies.
 Sometimes you don’t even need to speak about the things you’re worried about as focusing on something else helps to reduce repetitive thoughts that often accompany worry.

 This comes up again and again as it’s one of the critical actions you can take to change the chemicals in your body, so you feel happier and less stressed.
 Exercise plays a role in lowering cortisol levels, which not only helps to clear brain fog but also helps your adrenals to produce more of the hormones you need to re-balance.

-Relaxation exercises are as crucial as pounding the pavement to allow your body to have periods of calm and reduce stress levels.
-Don’t say you don’t have the time.
-We women are famous for this statement until we drop, get ill or become frustrated.
-You owe it to yourself to take time out for you.
+Relaxation exercises are as crucial as a brisk walk.
+Allow your body to have periods of calm and reduce stress levels.
+Make the time.
+We, women, are famous for saying we don’t have the time but do not leave it until you drop, get ill or become frustrated.
+You owe it to yourself to take ‘time out’ for you.
 It benefits everyone in the end.
-When you have a stressful day see if there’s sometime during the day you can take time to stop and have time out.
-Walking is excellent for clearing the mind and relaxation in general.
+When you have a stressful day, find some time where you can just stop and breathe.
+Walking is excellent for clearing the mind.

 Also, try sitting quietly for 10-20 minutes at a time while paying attention to your breathing.
 Listen to calming music if your mind wonders.
-Focus on deep breaths: Breath in slowly for 5 seconds, breath out slowly for 10 seconds.
+Focus on deep breaths: Breathe in slowly for 5 seconds, in through your nose, then breathe out slowly for 10 seconds.
 Repeat as much as you can manage.

 Yoga, Tai Chi and Pilates are all fantastic for stress.
 They slow down your body and mind, detox your system and help you to relax completely.
 Yoga and Pilates are also excellent for building muscle strength and toning your body.
-If you can’t get out to an exercise class, find some relaxation exercises or classes on YouTube and take time out of your day to do them.
+Follow our Virtual Retreats, at Fountain Retreats if you cannot get out of the house.